mikebaldi/Idle-Champions/Readme.md

 Review AutoHotkey tutorials and documentation.

 ## Notes:
-1. Script requires Shandie, Briv, and Modron Automation.
+1. Script requires Briv and Modron Automation.
 2. This script is for the Steam PC version of the game.
 For the EGS PC version of the game: https://github.com/CantRowOfficial/Idle-Champions-EGS

 # Settings Documentation: